-The EdSurge on Air Podcast provided a few accounts from educators that contained anecdotal evidence of technology’s value in the learning process.
-One educator, Mimi Kasner, shared a story about how she had to work with a young, first grade student who was experiencing significant difficulties in learning how to read and write.
-It wasn’t until the little girl was introduced to a website that teaches the alphabet that something clicked, and the girl was overjoyed.
-More recently, Kasner was principal of a school where students were working on self-managed projects when they were interrupted by a fire drill.
+The EdSurge on Air Podcast provided a few accounts from educators.
+They contained anecdotal evidence of technology’s value in the learning process.
+One educator, Mimi Kasner, shared a story about how she had to work with a young, first-grade student.
+The student was experiencing significant difficulties in learning how to read and write.
+It wasn’t until the little girl was introduced to a website that teaches the alphabet that something clicked.
+Then, she was overjoyed.
+More recently, Kasner was the principal of a school where students were working on self-managed projects when they were interrupted by a fire drill.
 Teachers approached Kasner, reporting that students wanted the time that the fire drill took from their projects back to work on them.

 Sam Jordan, the education technology coordinator for the Alaska Department of Education and Early Development, also expressed how technology has impacted students.
 Using Skype, students in Alaska and students in Sri Lanka were able to communicate and learn from one another – despite nothing being done about the language barrier between the two groups.

 Technology has also made learning more interactive, boosting participation among students by “gamifying” the learning process.
-What sounds more engaging to you: listening to a teacher reciting facts from a textbook published in the mid-1970s, or turning the lesson into a role-playing scenario or other game, supported by the technology available?
-With technology, a student will always have access to the most up-to-date knowledge available, inherently improving the quality of their education.
+What sounds more engaging to you: listening to a teacher reciting facts from a textbook published in the mid-1970s?
+Or turning the lesson into a role-playing scenario or other game, supported by the technology available?
+With technology, a student will always have access to the most up-to-date knowledge available.
+Thus, inherently improving the quality of their education.

 How Technology Can Hurt Education

-Like we said, we’re getting into the warts as well.
+As we said, we’re getting into warts as well.
 Some studies suggest that technology can be just as much of a detriment to education as it can be a supplement.

 For instance, there’s the obvious issue – the risk of distraction.
-A survey that questioned 500 community members of the University of Waterloo found that very nearly half of them found their technology to be distracting, and 68 percent of teachers found the use of cellphones in class bothersome.
+A survey that questioned 500 community members of the University of Waterloo found that very nearly half of them found their technology to be distracting.
+Additionally, 68 percent of teachers found the use of cell phones in class bothersome.
 Another study found a causal link between the use of technology and lower test scores.

 Students can also abuse this technology as well.
 “CheatTech” has been targeted by the United Kingdom, as students have come up with increasingly clever means of cheating academically.
-In fact, it has been suggested that watches – not smartwatches, but watches – should be banned from examination rooms, simply because it is hard to distinguish between the two.
-Cheating in the UK increased by 25 percent and 26 percent in 2017 and 2018, respectively, a rise attributed to smartphones.
+In fact, it has been suggested that watches – not smartwatches, but watches – should be banned from examination rooms.
+This is simply because it is hard to distinguish between the two.
+Cheating in the UK increased by 25 percent and 26 percent in 2017 and 2018, respectively.
+This rise is attributed to smartphones.

-Students in the United States have been known to use almost imperceptible earbuds to receive information from their phones, stashed away in their backpacks, while students in Thailand and Singapore used spy glasses to transmit exam questions to their friends, who would then send them a message viewable on their smart watches.
-Chinese students were cheating college entrance exams by wearing false fingerprints.
+Students in the United States have been known to use almost imperceptible earbuds to receive information from their phones.
+Having them stashed away in their backpacks.
+Meanwhile students in Thailand and Singapore used spy glasses to transmit exam questions to their friends.
+They would then send them a message viewable on their smartwatches.
+Chinese students were cheating on college entrance exams by wearing false fingerprints.

 One almost has to wonder if the ingenuity of these kids is actually more indicative of their intelligence than a written examination could ever be.